4d/docs/website/translated_docs/es/settings/security.md

 -   **Execute "On Host Database Event" method of the components**: The [On Host Database Event database method](https://doc.4d.com/4D-Language-Reference-19-R4/Database-Methods/On-Host-Database-Event-database-method.301-5739713.en.html) facilitates the initialization and backup phases for 4D components.
 For security reasons, you must explicitly authorize the execution of this method in each host database.
 Para hacer esto, debe marcar esta opción.
 By default, it is not checked.

     Cuando esta opción está seleccionada:
-    * 4D components are loaded,
+    * los componentes 4D están cargados,
     * each [On Host Database Event database method](https://doc.4d.com/4Dv19/4D/19.1/On-Host-Database-Event-database-method.301-5653908.en.html) of the component (if any) is called by the host database,
     * se ejecuta el código del método.